skellis46/finger-pointing-moon/case-for-support.md

 >In describing your research methods it is not sufficient to state, for example, that you intend to visit a particular archive, or an exhibition abroad.
 You must provide adequate details of sources to be consulted, and you should state briefly what kinds of material you will be consulting, why they are relevant to your programme of research, and how you will interrogate them.
 Depending on the approach you are using throughout your research, you may also need to explain clearly the creative and/or performative aspects of the work, explain how you will develop a new process, product or tool, or provide details of who you have consulted or will be involved in the process of research.

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

 >Creative output can be produced, or practice undertaken, as an integral part of a research process as defined above.
 The Council would expect, however, this practice to be accompanied by some form of documentation of the research process, as well as some form of textual analysis or explanation to support its position and as a record of your critical reflection.
 Equally, creativity or practice may involve no such process at all, in which case it would be ineligible for funding from the Arts and Humanities Research Council.(p.11)

 ### Why these methods?

 The research methods are designed to create the conditions in which to directly respond to and _achieve_ the project objectives.
 These objectives, in turn, feed directly into the three research problems, which underpin the primary research aim.
 The research questions -- _proxies_, _limits_, and _hyper-specificity_ -- are 'meta' or wide-angle problems in practice-research.
 The following methods are appropriate to the breadth of these problems, while affording detail where necessary.
-The methods are multi-modal, and comprise empirical practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, interviews with key thinkers-practitioners and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
+The methods are multi-modal, and comprise empirical practice-research fieldwork, lived experience as a dance artist-researcher, personal communications, dialogic exchange with key scholars, and supplemental scholarly research to understand experiences and understandings of practice-research epistemics from the inside (through experimental practice) and the outside (through traditional scholarship).
 They are detailed below, and are organised under the three overarching problems they directly address.

 discuss body-based in this paragraph above

+- what might the "technologies of investigation"[@gramelsberger_laboratory_2013 p.104] be in par?
+- what do I imagine the objects of investigation to be in this work?
+- these two questions as useful way of summarising the approach?

 The three issues -- _proxies_, _limits_, and _hyper-specificity_ -- also act as a conceptual structure for the research design.

+How do I include methods that are part of Development plan?
+Describe the overlap?

 ### Methods

-1. _Proxies_: expert opinion, literature-based research
+1. _Proxies_: expert opinion, literature-based research and analysis

-- Comprehensive literature review of body-based practice-research scholarship that emphasises embodied and tacit knowledge
-- Critical and theoretical analysis of the language used in these scholarly (and practice-oriented) materials to identify any epistemic patterns, ambiguities and oversights
+- Comprehensive literature and field (practice) review of practice-research scholarship, and critical and theoretical analysis of the language used in these materials to identify any epistemic patterns, ambiguities and oversights
 - Creative and analytical 'reconfiguration' (where necessary or appropriate) of these linguistic patterns that reveal the presence or absence of an epistemic proxy (in other words, what epistemic possibilities are not being discussed or are being glossed over?)

 2. _Limits:_ first-person and (second?) third-person case-report

 link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.

-- what might the "technologies of investigation"[@gramelsberger_laboratory_2013 p.104] be in par?
-- what do I imagine the objects of investigation to be in this work?
+Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] Its methodological value in _Finger Pointing Moon_ is to serve as a paradigmatic _edge-case_ for examining the epistemic limits, possiblities and failings of practice-research.

+provide a structured process of empirical (visible) and sensorial (non-visible) observation that it is a body-based practice that

 - clarify use of AM: what is it's function? how does it work? what claims can be made? the concept of efficacy is critical here? why this technique/practice and not another or others?
 This is based on reading [@ginot_shustermans_2010]

-- traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)**What do I do with this review?
-Need to add something here to this method**

-    + develop annotated bibliography of 50-100 key published materials and present on project website [output]
-- practice-research: process-driven experimental movement practice as paradigmatic (or edge-case) example of epistemics limits and possibilities in practice-research
+- look up efficacy here

     + practice will be 4 x 2 week sessions of Authentic Movement (four hours per day, 5 days per week = 20 hours per week).
 Authentic Movement is an edge-case example of practice-research because it is clearly process-orientated, dwells deeply in ambiguous or hard to pin-down feelings and thoughts, presents movement experiences that are not obviously visible and thereby effectively impossible to document, and has an ambivalent relationship to the written word
     + includes speculative and/or experimental documentation practices using still and moving images and written responses [output]
     + analytical reflection on the practice in order to propose what can and cannot be known about experiences in this practice, and other body-based practices more generally